 Jamaica’s Pocket Rocket shares the reason for both her sprinting success and happiness

-Reigning world and Olympic 100 metres champion Shelly-Ann Fraser-Pryce has every reason to smile as she prepares for her first ever Commonwealth Games in August 2014.
+world and Olympic 100 metres champion Shelly-Ann Fraser-Pryce had every reason to smile as she prepared for her first ever Commonwealth Games in August 2014.

 Nicknamed the 'Pocket Rocket' for her small stature and dynamite sprint, Shelly-Ann was named the 2013 IAAF Women's World Athlete of the Year after becoming the first female sprinter to win gold medals in the 100m, 200m and 4x100m in a single world championship.

-Now, after winning the women's 60m gold at the World Indoor Championships in Poland earlier this year, Jamaican-born Shelly-Ann will be Australia's main competition heading into the Games at the end of July.
+After winning the women's 60m gold at the World Indoor Championships in Poland 2014, Jamaican-born Shelly-Ann was Australia's main competition heading into the Games at the end of July 2014.

-Her chances of coming home with a medal are strong, but Shelly-Ann says even if things go wrong, she can still walk away smiling.
+Her chances of coming home with a medal were strong, but Shelly-Ann said even if things went wrong, she could still walk away smiling.

 "I am always smiling and laughing because God has said He is always with me, no matter what," Shelly-Ann says.

 "Whether I win or lose it doesn't matter, at the end of the day, because my talent is a gift from Him.
 And when I cross the line I am still smiling, because whatever happens in our life God uses it for good."